Table of contents

 Today’s Daily Yogi Practice is Bhastrika Pranayama, an energizing Pranayama Practice.
-We will start diaphragmatic breathing, which is part one of this breath.
+We will start diaphragmatic breathing, to center before beginning this technique.
 Please note this is a technique that should be practiced on its own, NOT during Asana practice!
 This Pranayama is best first thing in the morning, or if you need an energy boost during the day.
 Also, this technique is best on an empty stomach, or at least a couple hours after eating!

 - Start by evaluating your current breath pattern.
 Place one hand on your chest, and the other on your belly.
 Breathe in and out, and notice when the hands resting on your belly and chest move to indicate expansion.
 You SHOULD use your diaphragm and breathe into your belly, so your belly expands on the inhale and contracts on the exhale.
 Most of us breathe shallowly into our chest only, and our belly hand never moves!